Get expert help with your need for approval and validation. Simply click here to get started.

 Being a human doormat – to be walked over by whoever chooses to do so – is so much easier than saying “hey, no, that’s not fair” and standing up for yourself.

 Failing to draw a line and say ‘no’ just reinforces your lack of self-belief and even causes others to think less of you.
-Ultimately, this intensifies your feeling of inferiority.

 5. Gaining attention or acceptance through gossip.

-Being the teller of tales gives you the power to impress others, to be the center of attention, and to gain kudos.
+Sharing gossip gives you the power to impress others, to be the center of attention, and to gain kudos.
 This temporarily bolsters your low self-esteem.

 6. Appearing to agree with someone (verbally/non-verbally) when you don’t.